opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

     * Can we get the same outcome when the event changes?
 Can we change 'When' and 'Then stays the same'
         - When it is booked for an adult and a child
         - When it is booked for an adult
     * Does anything else happen that is not mentioned?
+Generate an invoice if a seat is booked, a pilot would like to get a notification that a seat was booked.

 ## Migrating to Symfony one route at a time (Steve Winter)